 Compare Top Rated Credit Cards with Kudos

-- Stack rewards by earning extra through Kudos Boost on top of your regular card rewards when you shop.
+- Earn extra rewards, called Kudos Boost, on top of your card rewards when shopping at participating stores.

 Who Should Choose the Chase Sapphire Preferred®?